 In the Homeland Security concentration, review organizational and policy challenges and critical infrastructure protection.
 You will also have the opportunity to develop insight into the structural, conceptual and intellectual underpinnings and implications of the homeland security project.
 Examine technology, information sharing, knowledge management and communication system solutions.

 Graduate Criminal Justice Programs.

-For the eighth year in a row, CTU’s online Master of Science in Criminal Justice degree programs are ranked among the Best Online Master's in Criminal Justice Programs by U.S. News and World Report.*
+For the ninth consecutive year, CTU’s online Master of Science in Criminal Justice degree programs are ranked among the Best Online Master's in Criminal Justice Programs by U.S. News & World Report.*

 Relevant Institutional/Programmatic Accreditation

 CTU is institutionally accredited by the Higher Learning Commission www.hlcommission.org